 Understanding the minimal stimulation IUI process at Texas Fertility Center New Braunfels

-Minimal stimulation IUI, intrauterine insemination is an artificial insemination technique that relies on reduced amounts of oral and injectable fertility medications to produce mild ovarian stimulation.
+Minimal stimulation IUI, or intrauterine insemination, is an artificial insemination technique that relies on reduced amounts of oral and injectable fertility medications to produce mild ovarian stimulation.
 Intrauterine insemination requires collecting the male partner’s sperm cells and separating them from the seminal fluid in a laboratory.
-A concentrated specimen containing the highest quality sperm is then introduced into the woman’s uterus through a small catheter at the time of ovulation.
+The fertility specialist then introduces a concentrated specimen containing the highest-quality sperm into the woman’s uterus through a small catheter at the time of ovulation.

-In minimal stimulation IUI, an oral fertility drug such as letrozole is administered along with injectable gonadotropins prior to IUI.
+In this type of IUI, the patient takes an oral fertility drug, such as letrozole, along with injectable gonadotropins prior to IUI.
 This protocol may be referred to as a combo cycle.

 How minimal stimulation IUI works

-Women considering minimal stimulation IUI should discuss the therapy with their reproductive endocrinologist.
+Women considering this form of IUI should discuss the therapy with their reproductive endocrinologist.
 For the right candidate, minimal stimulation IUI offers the following advantages:

 - Lower cost than a conventional gonadotropin protocol